-This information sheet is aimed at people with dementia, their families & friends.
+This information sheet is for people who are living with dementia, their families and friends.
 It was originally published as an information leaflet by NHS Dumfries and Galloway and developed in conjunction with Alzheimer Scotland's development team.

-People with dementia gradually lose their memory and their understanding.
-They become confused and often frustrated as they cannot do things they used to do.
-Bit by bit, they become less able to look after themselves and have to rely on others to help.
+People can live well with dementia for many years but over time, memory and understanding can decline.
+People who are affected can become frustrated as they become less able to do the things they used to do.
+Gradually, they have to rely on others for help.